KaterinaLupacheva/ramonak.io/content/posts/2020-05-19--React-Google-Analytics.md

 Select *Web application* in the Application type field, and then enter *http://localhost:3000* in the Authorized JavaScript origins field.
 Also, you can enter the name of the app (Web client 1 by default).
 Press “Save”.

 The data with your Client ID and Client Secret appears.
-We don’t need to save it in some safe place as we always can see the credentials on the developers’ console.
+We don’t need to save it in some safe place as we always can see the credentials in the developers’ console.

 Finally, we are done with enabling Analytics Reporting API and getting OAuth Client ID.
 Now it’s time to write some code.